bwagner/wordhierarchy/README.md

 [Perl](http://perldoc.perl.org/perlfaq6.html), etc.).

-This example shows the command line interface which is merely intended for demonstration purposes, as its mainly to be used is as a library.
+This example shows the command line interface which is merely intended for demonstration purposes, as it is mainly to be used is as a library.

 Build
 -------